andreyka26-git/live.andreyka26-git.github.io/_posts/2023-04-24-surgery-healthcare-experience-prague-pt1-appendecitis.md

 Lately, in Prague, `I had appendicitis that ended with surgery, then I had another complication surgery`.
 Besides that, I had a couple of surgeries in Ukraine.

 Health care was always for me the MOST important criterion for choosing the country for relocating to, and it is so now.
-Unfortunately, usually, people rate healthcare by money (e.g. it is great - you don’t need to pay).
+Unfortunately, usually, people rate healthcare by money (e.g. it is great - you don't need to pay).

 I am more thorough in healthcare rating and overview because good healthcare keeps me feeling safe and happy.
-Usually, I prefer overview healthcare first of all by quality, waiting time, and then money (maybe this is because I am not living in USA xD).
+Usually, I prefer to evaluate healthcare first by quality, then waiting time, and finally cost.

 This article will be useful if you are relocating to Prague, or considering relocating here - because I will provide `my experience of emergent surgery` in detail covering:

 * `Language barrier` - here in the Czech Republic, not everybody speaks English
-* `Quality` - what was done, why I got complications, and how it relates to international protocols.
-On top of that, I will provide the documentation that I got.
+* `Quality` - what was done, why I got complications, and how it relates to international protocols
 * `Costs and bills`
-* `Attitude of healthcare personnel` - in the past, I had an experience with rude doctors  that seemed to me did not want to treat people at all.
+* `Attitude of healthcare personnel`

-If you are afraid of what happens when you have appendicitis, all symptoms, etc - it will be useful for you as well.
+If you are worried about what happens during appendicitis, including symptoms and treatment, this will be useful as well.

-On top of that, I am an experienced carrier of chronicle problems with my stomach, and I have feedback about taking care of my stomach here, if you are interested - please let me know in my Telegram/Instagram (you can find it in the About section).

-All the documentation I will present here is in Czech Language.
-I will put  reference to translation in English from Google Translator, so it is not 100% accurate but those who are interested will get the idea.
+All the documentation I will present here is in Czech Language with references to English translations.

 <br>